MCSstrike/PrinterGuru/Doc/README.md

 The application's main window (`MainWindow`) is created as an instance of `QMainWindow`.
 It serves as the primary window where other widgets and layouts are added.

 ### VTK Integration
 A `QVTKRenderWindowInteractor` widget is used to embed VTK's rendering capabilities into the PyQt application.
-This widget displays the 3D visualization and handles user interactions.
+This widget displays the 3D visualisation and handles user interactions.

 ### Dock Widget
 A `QDockWidget` (`self.dockWidget`) is added to the left side of the main window.
 It is intended to hold various control elements like buttons and sliders.
 Currently, this dock widget contains: